 Jim has served in various board roles including chairman of the Business Incubator Association of New York State, board member of the New York State Economic Development Council, board member of Adarza Biosystems, Executive Committee member of the University of Rochester’s Tech Development Fund, Investment Committee member of Launch NY’s seed capital fund, and board member of Rochester Angel Network and the Rochester Angel Fund.

-Jim holds a B.S. in electrical engineering from Rochester Institute of Technology, and an M.B.A. in marketing and entrepreneurship from the Simon Business School, University of Rochester.
-He and his family reside in Penfield, NY and they enjoy spending time in Lake Placid each winter and the Outer Banks, NC each summer
+Jim holds a B.S. in electrical engineering from Rochester Institute of Technology, and an MBA in marketing and entrepreneurship from the Simon Business School at the University of Rochester.

-Mike as Senior Business Consultant has over 30 years of diverse manufacturing and economic development experience with manufacturing firms in the Finger Lakes Region.
-His passion is working with small/medium size manufacturing companies helping them grow and innovate.
-He has extensive experience working with clients in manufacturing operations, strategic planning, business plan development and funding resources.
-He has a strong background in Lean, ISO, and Operation Management.
-His experience spans a wide variety of industries, including fabricated metals, medical industry, plastics, food and agriculture processing, optics and metal finishing.
+Mike has over 30 years of diverse manufacturing and economic development experience with manufacturing firms in the Finger Lakes Region.
+His passion is working with small- to medium-size manufacturing companies, helping them grow and innovate.
+He has extensive experience working with clients in manufacturing operations, strategic planning, business plan development, and funding resources.
+He has a strong background in Lean, ISO, and Operation Management, and has worked in a wide variety of industries, including fabricated metals, medical industry, plastics, food and agriculture processing, optics and metal finishing.

-Mike is a N.I.S.T Certified Trainer in all Lean Tools and a LEAN Certified Trainer via MEP University.
-Mike holds a B.S. in mechanical engineering from Rensselaer Polytechnic Institute and an M.B.A. from the Simon Business School, University of Rochester.
-He has also completed numerous training classes in world-class manufacturing operations
+Mike is a N.I.S.T Certified Trainer in all Lean Tools and is a LEAN Certified Trainer via MEP University.
+Mike holds a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute and an M.B.A. from the Simon Business School, University of Rochester.
+He has also completed numerous training classes in world-class manufacturing operations.